 You're much more likely to see your state gas tax suspended.
 One reason being that many states can afford a tax cut right now because they have budget surpluses, due to recent economic growth and/or federal pandemic-relief funds.

 Five states have already temporarily suspended their gas tax or a gas tax increase – but one of the gas tax holidays is already over.
-Maryland was the first state in the country to suspend its gas tax this year, but only by a nose.
+Maryland was the first state in the country to suspend its gas tax this year.
 Gov. Larry Hogan (R) signed a bill on March 18 that authorized a 30-day gas tax holiday, which saved Marylanders about 36¢ per gallon at the pump for gasoline and approximately 37¢ per gallon for diesel.
-However, the suspension expired at midnight on April 16 (Hogan and other Maryland officials tried unsuccessfully to extend the holiday for an additional 60 days (they also were unable to suspend the 6.6¢ per gallon gas tax increase that took effect July 1).
-(See our Maryland State Tax Guide for more information on Maryland taxes.)
+However, the suspension expired at midnight on April 16.
+Hogan and other Maryland officials tried unsuccessfully to extend the holiday for an additional 60 days (they also were unable to suspend the 6.6¢ per gallon gas tax increase that took effect July 1).
+(See our Maryland State Tax Guide (opens in new tab) for more information on Maryland taxes.)

-A few hours after the Maryland gas tax holiday bill was signed, Georgia Gov. Brian Kemp (R) put his name on a bill that suspends his state's motor fuel excise tax until the end of May (the prepaid local sales tax is not suspended).
-On May 26, the governor extended the gas tax holiday was to expire at the end of May, but the governor has extended it through October 12.
+A few hours after the Maryland gas tax holiday bill was signed, Georgia Gov. Brian Kemp (R) put his name on a bill that suspended his state's motor fuel excise tax (the prepaid local sales tax was not suspended).
+Originally, the gas tax holiday was to expire at the end of May, but the governor has extended it through October 12.
 The Georgia tax is about 29¢ per gallon for gasoline and just under 33¢ per gallon for diesel.
-(See our Georgia State Tax Guide for more information on Georgia taxes.)
+(See our Georgia State Tax Guide (opens in new tab) for more information on Georgia taxes.)

-New York also enacted a gas tax holiday when Gov. Kathy Hochul (D) signed a state budget bill on April 9 that will temporarily save New Yorker drivers 16¢ per gallon (16.75¢ per gallon inside the Metropolitan Commuter Transportation District) by suspending the state's sales and excise taxes on fuel from June through December.
+New York also enacted a gas tax holiday when Gov. Kathy Hochul (D) signed a state budget bill on April 9 that saves New Yorker drivers 16¢ per gallon (16.75¢ per gallon inside the Metropolitan Commuter Transportation District) by suspending the state's sales and excise taxes on fuel from June through December.
 Local governments in the state can also cap the price that their separate sales tax rate is imposed on at $4 per gallon.
 (A bill has also been introduced in the state legislature to suspend the gas tax all the way until September 5, 2023.)
-(See our New York State Tax Guide for more information on New York taxes.)
+(See our New York State Tax Guide (opens in new tab) for more information on New York taxes.)

-Florida joined the list of states to enact a gas tax holiday when Gov. Ron DeSantis signed a budget bill on May 6 that will save drivers in the Sunshine State 25.3¢ per gallon at the pump – but not until October.
-The gas tax suspension didn't start until October 1 (it runs for the entire month of October.
-(See our Florida State Tax Guide for more information on Florida taxes.)
+Florida joined the list of states to enact a gas tax holiday when Gov. Ron DeSantis (R) signed a budget bill on May 6 that will save drivers in the Sunshine State 25.3¢ per gallon at the pump – but the gas tax suspension didn't start until October 1 (it runs for the entire month of October).
+(See our Florida State Tax Guide (opens in new tab) for more information on Florida taxes.)

-While Colorado and Illinois haven't suspended their gas tax, they did suspend gas tax increases that were scheduled to take effect on July 1, 2022.
+While Colorado, Illinois and Kentucky haven't suspended their gas tax, they did suspend gas tax increases that were scheduled to take effect on July 1, 2022.
 In Colorado, a 2¢ per gallon tax boost won't kick in until April 1, 2023.
-(See our Colorado State Tax Guide for more information on Colorado taxes.)
+(See our Colorado State Tax Guide (opens in new tab) for more information on Colorado taxes.)
 In Illinois, a 2.4¢ per gallon increase now won't take effect until 2023.
-(See our Illinois State Tax Guide for more information on Illinois taxes.)
+(See our Illinois State Tax Guide (opens in new tab) for more information on Illinois taxes.)
 The Kentucky increase, which was to be 2¢ per gallon, is frozen until the state legislature reconvenes in 2023.
 (See our Kentucky State Tax Guide (opens in new tab) more information on Kentucky taxes.)